 - Stable Structure: The hydrogen bonds between complementary bases stabilize the double helix, maintaining the integrity of the DNA molecule.

-- Genetic Diversity: The sequence of bases along the DNA molecule provides the instructions for protein synthesis.
+- And Genetic Diversity: The sequence of bases along the DNA molecule provides the instructions for protein synthesis.
 Variations in the base sequence lead to genetic diversity among organisms.

 The Role of Cytosine in DNA